Fire Alarm Regulations discussed by Elite Fire & Security

 It is a legal requirement and your responsibility as the owner of a business or commercial property to ensure you have the correct fire safety measures and procedures in place after an in-depth fire risk assessment has been completed.
 If safety measures, procedures and the correct fire detection/alarm systems are not in place and a fire breaks out your insurance can be invalidated and you will be liable for injuries, fatalities and the cost of property damage which can amount to millions.

-Fire detection and alarm systems give an early warning of fire and, or smoke and enables a safe and speedy evacuation of premises for all occupants.
+Fire detection and alarm systems give an early warning of fire and, or smoke and enable a safe and speedy evacuation of premises for all occupants.

 Why should you consider a Fire Alarm Specialist for your business or commercial premises?